Who is vulnerable?

 Children from all kinds of backgrounds can become radicalised.
 Here are some of the common factors to look out for that make young people vulnerable to radicalisation.

-You need to be aware of the factors that make your pupils more vulnerable to radicalisation.
-The following is a guide only, and you need to use your professional judgment to assess their vulnerability.
+It’s important to know the factors that make your students more vulnerable to radicalisation.
+The following is a guide only, so use your professional judgment to assess students’ vulnerability.

-Young people involved with criminal groups, and those who have found it difficult to reintegrate after being in prison or a young offender institution, may also be at risk.
+Those young people involved with criminal groups, or who have found it difficult to reintegrate after being in prison or a young offender institution, may also be at risk.